apache/pulsar-site/release-notes/versioned/pulsar-2.11.0.md

 #### 2023-01-11

 ### Important notice

+Starting from 2.11.0, the minimal version of JDK on the server side (broker, functions, connectors) is required to be 17.
+See [PIP-156](https://github.com/apache/pulsar/pull/15264) for more details.

 - Rename Pulsar txn metrics to specify OpenMetrics [#16581](https://github.com/apache/pulsar/pull/16581)
 - Rename Pulsar schema metrics to specify OpenMetrics [#16610](https://github.com/apache/pulsar/pull/16610)
 - Rename Pulsar lb metrics to specify OpenMetrics [#16611](https://github.com/apache/pulsar/pull/16611)